InnovationTeamNest/uber-nest-bot/README.md

 ```
 ## Contribute
 Feel free to contribute by forking the project and issuing a pull request.
 Any contribution will be assessed by the NEST Innovation Team before merging the pull request.

-## To-Do

-* Insert information about implemented functionality
-* Port the whole project to Python 3 (Standard GAE Environment)